 The parable of the talents.
 25:14-30

 v16-18.
 The faithful associates put the money to work, in the sense of using it in a business enterprise.
-The faithless associate buried it out of fear, laziness or plain nastiness.
+The faithless associate buries it out of fear, laziness or plain nastiness.

 v19-23.
-After a long time the master returned.
+After a long time the master returns.
 The faithful associates, given graded resources comparable to their abilities, are equally rewarded with greater responsibilities and receive the master's "well done."

 v24-25.
 On the surface, the third associate does seem to act carefully and with respect, even diligence, toward the master.
 Of course, it could be argued that his actions, in a sense, accused the master of being grasping.
 If he increases the master's capital he will not share in any of it, while if he loses any of the capital he will be held responsible.
 So, out of spite, he gives the master back what belonged to him, no more and no less.